DFCostin/blog-of-super-hero/README.md

     4 -> Implement the functions of component Hero List 5 -> Implement the functions of component Hero From 6 -> Correct functions and implements
+    7 -> Correct functions and install dependeces of Angular Material